Parameter Restrictions for the Sake of Identification: Is there Utility in Asserting that Perhaps a Restriction Holds?: Theory and Methods

+As a further technical note, should the prior density ratio $\pi_{j}(\phi) / \pi_{k}(\phi)$ not be finite at $\phi^{\dagger}$, we can interchange $j$ and $k$ before appealing to (\ref{genlimbf}).
+Or (\ref{genlimbf}) could be made more formal by replacing the ratio of prior densities with the Radon-Nikodym derivative of one prior distribution with respect to the other.

-Just as we can characterize the limiting posterior weights on models, we can also characterize the limiting values of within-models estimators.
-Generically, let $\hat{\psi}(D ; \pi_{I})$ be the posterior mean of the target $\psi$ arising from the prior specification $\pi_{I}$ and data $D$, where the $I$ subscript reminds us this is the {\em investigator's} choice of prior distribution.
-It is easy to verify that without an identifying restriction we have
+Just as we can characterize the limiting posterior weights on models, we can also characterize the limiting values of within-model posterior means.
+Generically, let

+be the posterior mean of the target $\psi$ arising from the prior specification $\pi_{I}$ and data $D$, where the $I$ subscript reminds us this is the {\em investigator's} choice of prior distribution.
+It is easy to verify that without an identifying restriction we have the large-sample limit of the posterior mean (again in the almost-sure sense with respect to the law of $(D_n | \phi^{\dagger})$) given as